Heartbeat Like Thunder: Release

 "Heartbeat Like Thunder" was released by RAK Records on 7-inch and 12-inch vinyl in the UK only.
 The B-side, "Warm My Cold Heart", was written and produced by Harley.
-The track has remained exclusive to the single and has not appeared on any other release.
-It was first introduced live during Steve Harley & Cockney Rebel's 1980 Christmas tour.
-For the 12-inch release, an extended version of "Heartbeat Like Thunder" was included.
+The track, which has remained exclusive to the single, was first introduced live during Steve Harley & Cockney Rebel's 1980 Christmas tour.
+For the 12-inch release, an extended version of "Heartbeat Like Thunder" was featured as the A-side.
 The single's sleeve features a photograph of Harley taken by Adrian Peacock.

-Although "Heartbeat Like Thunder" was not released in Canada, it achieved airplay on the Greater Toronto Area's CFNY-FM.
+Although "Heartbeat Like Thunder" was not released in Canada, it achieved airplay as an import on the Greater Toronto Area's CFNY-FM.
 It was listed as the station's "single add of the week" in May 1986 and was reported in July to be one of the station's top requested import songs.

 Following its original release as a single, the song has not appeared on any Steve Harley compilations.
 In 1994, the extended remix version appeared on the Canadian various artists compilation Hardest Hits, Vol. 3, released on the SPG label.
 In 2003, the CD was included as part of a three disc set titled Hardest Hits.